-A noble and truly strong leader encourages those around him.
+A noble and truly strong leader stays humble and encourages those around him.

 27. In Chapter 8 of the Dhammapada, Ten Thousands, the Buddha proclaims that one day lived with mindfulness is better than a hundred years lived without mindfulness.
 In the same way, one kata practiced with mindfulness is better than a hundred katas practiced without mindfulness.

-28. If the path of wisdom is not a joyful one it is not a path of wisdom at all.
+28. If the path of wisdom is not a happy one it is not a path of wisdom at all.

 29. Every technique poses to us a question.
 Our execution is our answer.

 30. Many teachers have told me to tell a story when performing kata.
 I have given this teaching much thought, and in it lies an alluring pitfall.
 If you think of yourself as the writer and the kata as the pen at your disposal you will only be able to tell the story of your own ego.
 This story inevitably destroys your inner peace.
 Everything stands and falls on whether your desires are satisfied.
 Which, of course, they never truly are.
 No, in order to tap into the wisdom of kata, you must think of yourself as a vessel, the pen, the hard training of mind and body you undergo as a way to keep you sharp and filled with ink, and the kata, the rhythm, the dao, as the true writer.
 If kata is performed like this, you will tell the story of the whole universe and feel the boundlessness that comes with letting go.

 31. If you wake up and sincerely ask the Sun how you might be able to shine for it today, instead of the other way around, not even death can stop you.